renich/gce-images-fedora/README.rst

 -----------
 Tools to roll your own Fedora image for Google Compute Engine.

-Currently, I will be using 2 methods for building the images.
+Currently, I will be using 2 methods for building the images:

 virt-builder
     Because it just works and it works great.